18F/handbook/pages/hiring-staying-or-changing-jobs/external-details.md

 ### Security Verification

-All Federal employees working at GSA must have a security clearance.
+All federal employees working at GSA must have a security clearance.
 For those employees detailing into TTS from outside of GSA, their security status must be verified with the GSA Security Office.

-It is the responsibility of the TTS employee supervising the detailee to ensure this is complete.
+It is the responsibility of the TTS supervisor to ensure this is complete.
 People Ops provides step-by-step instructions on how to complete the security process.
 This process should be completed at the same time as the detail agreement process.
 For more information, visit the